SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 When is the best time to visit Lands End SF?
 The answer to this question depends on what you're hoping to see and do while here.

 If your goal is to hike the trail and get some great views of the Golden Gate, I recommend visiting on a clear day.
-The summer months tend to be the best time for this as there is less fog and low-hanging clouds during the day in San Francisco.
+September, October, and April tend to be some of the best times to visit as you will find mostly clear skies during these three months.

 Lastly, if you want to avoid the crowds, I recommend visiting during the weekdays.
 On weekends, this place can get crowded!